HighOctave/Mobility_Project_Alyra/backend/README.md

     6. Edge cases
       ✔ Should handle max uint256 values
       ✔ Should handle multiple consecutive operations

+    7. ETH Handling
+      receive() external payable
+        ✔ Should emit LogDepot when receiving ETH
+        ✔ Should increase contract ETH balance
+        ✔ Should not affect token balances
+      fallback() external
+        ✔ Should emit LogBadCall for invalid calls
+        ✔ Should revert when sending ETH with data
+        ✔ Should not change ETH balance on fallback without ETH

 # Test Coverage